 Visit Tech Museums and Venues

-If you find yourself lacking the time to carry out experiments with them, then an equally-educational and entertaining experience would be to take your child to a museum or some sort of venue that provides real-life application of science and technology.
+If you find yourself lacking the time to carry out experiments with them, then an equally-educational and entertaining experience would be to take your child to a museum or some sort of venue that provides a real-life application of science and technology.
 For example, Science City at the Union Station in Kansas City allows children to explore the wonderful world of science with more than 120 hands-on exhibits, from computers to chemical reactions and space travel – there is certainly something to see for every manner of young scientist.

 Further out in the country, national electronics conventions such as CES for aspiring young technicians are a great call if you want your young scientist to get knee-deep in the industry itself.
 However, do bear in mind that these events involve quite a long travel time, depending on where you live of course, and they should also be on the older side to be able to fully benefit from the event.